hcederna/road-trip-optimization/README.md

 conda create -n road-trip python=3.6.6 pandas=0.23.4 jupyter=1.0.0
 ```

 When prompted to proceed type `y` and hit `Enter`.
-This will install the correct version of Python along with the correct versions of the `pandas` and `jupyter` packages into a newly created `road-trip` virtual environment.
+This will install the correct version of Python along with the correct versions of the pandas and Jupyter packages into a newly created road-trip virtual environment.
 Note that each installation may take some time to finish.

 Now activate the `road-trip` environment by running: